peppy0510/PyWinLayout/README.md

 ## How to install

-* Just download the latest installation release file.
+* Just download and install the latest release file.
 * Alternatively, if you like to build your own, download a copy or download a repository then execute makebuild.py.
 Python 3.x, Python packages in the requirements.pip file, and Inno Setup is required.

 ## Features

-* Runs at the windows desktop tray.
+* Runs in the Windows desktop tray.
 * Support multi-monitor desktop environment.
 * Two types of built-in layout presets which response to the aspect ratio of the screen pivotting.
 * You can enable and disable "Run on Windows startup" from the tray icon menu.
-* 2-step layout calculation for minimum or maximum size limit applications like music player.
+* 2-step layout calculation for minimum or maximum size limit applications such as music player.

 ## How to use